gavinleroy/pldi25-artifact/README.md

 The artifact is packaged as a Docker image, so the only system requirement is [Docker](https://www.docker.com/).
 [Rust](https://www.rust-lang.org/tools/install) and [VSCode](https://code.visualstudio.com/) (or [VSCodium](https://vscodium.com/)) may also be necessary if you choose to evaluate the IDE extension on your local machine.

 All source code, tutorials, and examples, and data analyses are packaged into the Docker image.
-First, load the `pldi25-argus-<ARCH>` image from the Zenodo repository (or from the latest [GitHub release](https://github.com/gavinleroy/pldi25-artifact/releases)).

 We distribute two images: `aarch64` built for ARM platforms (e.g., an M1 Mac), and `amd64` built for x86 platforms (everything else).
-The images are also available on DockerHub [(aarch64)](https://hub.docker.com/repository/docker/gavinleroy/pldi25-argus-aarch64/general)[(amd64)](https://hub.docker.com/repository/docker/gavinleroy/pldi25-argus-amd64/general).
+The images are available on Zenodo, or DockerHub [(aarch64)](https://hub.docker.com/repository/docker/gavinleroy/pldi25-argus-aarch64/general)[(amd64)](https://hub.docker.com/repository/docker/gavinleroy/pldi25-argus-amd64/general).

 Download the image appropriate for your computer, and then run the following, replacing `<ARCH>` with either `aarch64` or `amd64` as appropriate.

 ```bash
 docker load -i pldi25-argus-<ARCH>.tar.gz